Winzar/calculator-project/README.md

 - Clear button
 - Equals button

 The calculator works on the basis of taking a current value and previous value.
-Thereby causing the calculator to primarily function by carrying out a single operation and then pressing the equals button to get a result.

-The layout of the calculator was done using a standard CSS grid
+Thereby causing the calculator to primarily function by carrying out a single operation, and then pressing the equals button to get a result.
+The layout of the calculator was done using a standard CSS grid.